 Know Before You Go

 Head towards the St Mary's residential school from Heritage Park, and take the trailhead closest to the school.
 From there you'll take the first trail coming off the main path on the right.
-Follow this trail (sticking to the right at any junctions) and won't take you more than 30 minutes to find it.
+Follow this trail (sticking to the right at any junctions) and it won't take you more than 30 minutes to find it.
 Be aware for other trail users.
 These trails are popular with locals for hiking, dog walking, and mountain biking.
 The trails are maintained by Fraser Valley Mountain Bike Association volunteers.